wdecoster/nanoQC/README.md

 ## USAGE
 ```
-nanoQC [-h] [-v] [--outdir OUTDIR] fastq
+nanoQC [-h] [-v] [-o OUTDIR] fastq

 positional arguments:
-  fastq            Reads data in fastq format.
+  fastq                 Reads data in fastq.gz format.

 optional arguments:
   -h, --help            show this help message and exit
   -v, --version         Print version and exit.
-  -o, --outdir     Specify directory in which output has to be created.
+  -o, --outdir OUTDIR   Specify directory in which output has to be created.
 ```